CRISIS INTERVENTION & SUPPORT

 POSITIVE DISCIPLINE PARENTING CLASSES

 CADA offers a 7-week parenting class to the community using the Positive Discipline curriculum.
-Classes are offered in Oak Harbor throughout the year.
+Classes are offered virtually due to COVID restrictions.
+Contact CADA for information, or find more info here.

 EDUCATION & PREVENTION